-Any negligent act or omission by a medical professional or healthcare provider, including hospitals, that results in serious injury, harm or wrongful death to a patient is considered medical malpractice.
+Any negligent act or omission by a medical professional or healthcare provider, including hospitals like Griffin Hospital, that results in serious injury, harm or wrongful death to a patient is considered medical malpractice.
 Common acts of medical negligence include:

 Doctors, hospitals, and other medical professionals, or their insurance companies, will have a team of lawyers and experts who fight vigorously on their behalf.
 Their goal is to keep their record free of any settlement or award for negligence.

 Winning a medical malpractice case will often involve exhaustive efforts to:

 Finding a knowledgeable medical malpractice attorney in Milford to represent you will be crucial to proving your claim or the claim of a family member.
 They will have the resources needed to make a strong case about the medical provider’s deviation from standards of care.

 To prevail in a medical malpractice action, the following elements must exist:

 This means that you saw the healthcare provider in a professional capacity to receive medical treatment.